15 Best French New Wave Movies of All Time

 6. Au Hasard Balthazar (1966)

-Questionably Nouvelle Vague considering Bresson’s long-established style, ‘Balthazar’ is nonetheless unique for its protagonist being a donkey and involved with the movement through Goddard volunteering to cut its trailer.
-What the continuing evolution of Robert Bresson’s method in conjunction to an explosion of creativity brought on by Breathless birthed was an austere flick that still manages to be ambitious both thematically and stylistically.
-Bresson makes himself comfortable outside of his comfort zone tackling a non-human subject and yet still somehow illuminating a remarkable amount of human cruelty and tragedy in a way even movies centred solely around people struggle to compete with.
+Questionably, Nouvelle Vague, considering Bresson’s long-established style, ‘Balthazar’ is nonetheless unique for its protagonist being a donkey and involved with the movement through Goddard volunteering to cut its trailer.
+The continuing evolution of Robert Bresson’s method, in conjunction with an explosion of creativity brought on by Breathless, birthed an austere flick that still manages to be ambitious both thematically and stylistically.
+Bresson makes himself comfortable outside of his comfort zone, tackling a non-human subject and yet still somehow illuminating a remarkable amount of human cruelty and tragedy in a way even movies centered solely around people struggle to compete with.
 It’s a work of invigorating emotion and prevailing warmth that eclipses the malice of many of its characters- which speaks to the power of the character of Balthazar and the fantastic way Bresson highlights and magnifies the tiniest expressions of an animal.
 Unique and ever-moving.

 Read More: Most Mind Blowing Movie Theories of All Time